jtyrrell86/Capstone-1/README.md

 # Recreational Marijuana Legalization and Asthma Hospitalizations: Is their a correlation?
 ## Backround and Motivation {need to finish and cite}
 According to the CDC asthma is one of the most common long term diseases impacting children, though it can also effect adults.
 When an Asthma attack occurs it can cause wheezing, breathlessness, chest tightness, and coughing {anything about more serious conditions or maybe my experience with Brett}.
-Asthma attacks are brought on by asthma triggers of which tobacco smoke is one of the most commmon triggers.
+Asthma attacks are brought on by asthma triggers of which tobacco smoke is one of the most commmon.

-With states around the country, including Colorado, legalizing both medical and recreational marijuana I wanted to see if it's legalization had any measurable impacts asthma hospitalization rates.
+With states around the country, including Colorado, legalizing recreational marijuana I wanted to see if it's legalization had any measurable impact asthma hospitalization rates.

 ## Data
 In order to answer the above question I looked at the Colorado Department of Public Health and Environment (CDPHE) Asthma Hospitalization Data available on <a href="https://data-cdphe.opendata.arcgis.com/datasets/colorado-epht-asthma-hospitalization-data/data">CDPHE's Open Data website</a>.
-This data set includes county-level and state data on rates of hospitalizations, due to diagnosis of asthma, among Colorado residents between 2004- 2018.
-In addition it is also broken down gender and five different age groups.
-This data was published by the Colorado Environmental Public Health Tracking project. {include this or somthing more about how the rates calculated? citation?} Retail sale of recreational marijuana was allowed starting on January 1st, 2014 so I chose to look at data four years before and four years after legalization.
+This data set includes county-level and state data on rates of hospitalizations among Colorado residents between 2004- 2018.
+Hospitalization rates are calculated using discharges per 10,000 individuals.
+This dataset contains aggregated rates for both genders and all ages, but also breaks has those same rates broken down by gender and five different age groups.
+This data was published by the Colorado Environmental Public Health Tracking project.
+Retail sale of recreational marijuana was allowed starting on January 1st, 2014 so I chose to look at data four years before and four years after this date.

 ## Exploratory Data Analysis
 ### What Does the Statewide Trend Look Like?
 After importing my data into pandas, and doing some basic cleaning, my first goal was to look at only statewide data for both genders and all age groups.
-I was was surprised that out of more than 20,000 rows this only returned 8 data points to look at, but the trend being shown was interesting an unintutive.
+I was surprised that out of more than 20,000 rows this only returned 8, but the trend being shown was interesting and unintutive.
 Though the rate did jump slightly in 2014, when legalization occured, the overall trend between 2010 and 2017 was a sharp decrease as shown below.

 [Figure 1.1]
     <div align="center">